TOGETHER, REBUILDING LIVES

 We believe it is essential that these brave men and women know how to get support, if and when they need it.
 Alongside the Government, Great British businesses and other charities we are committed to working together to rebuild lives.

-Keep reading to learn more about the Heroes behind the tattoos who represent the thousands more who need our help.
+Keep reading to learn more about our 2015 campaign showcasing the Heroes behind the tattoos who represent the thousands more who need our help.

-This series of images, taken by Roger Keller, tells our Heroes’ stories through their tattoos.
-Each image tells a tale of sacrifice, bravery, love and determination – and the sheer refusal to quit.
-It is clear to see that experiences behind these tattoos go deeper than the ink they’re drawn with.
+The images were taken by Roger Keller.
+They told our Heroes’ stories through their tattoos.
+Each image told a tale of sacrifice, bravery, love and determination – and the sheer refusal to quit.
+It is clear to see that experiences behind these tattoos went deeper than the ink they’re drawn with.
 Each image also represents the many thousands more who will need our help, either now or in the future.

 Tattoos: Behind the scenes